 Project Description and Location

-The San Jacinto Project is currently being developed under an exploitation agreement (the “San Jacinto Exploitation Agreement”) between PENSA and MEM.
-The term of the San Jacinto Exploitation Agreement signed in 2001 is for 25 years, extendable for an additional 10-year term.
+The San Jacinto Project is being developed under an exploitation agreement (the “San Jacinto Exploitation Agreement”) between PENSA and MEM signed in 2001.
+The term of the San Jacinto Exploitation Agreement is for 25 years, extendable for an additional 10-year term.
 The San Jacinto Exploitation Agreement has an investment schedule outlining the various milestones that the Company must meet in its development of the San Jacinto Project.
 Non-compliance with these milestones may cause the San Jacinto Exploitation Agreement to be terminated by MEM.
-As of the date of this report, the Company is currently in compliance with all of the milestones under the agreement.
-The generation license held by PENSA allows for generation of 72 MW from the San Jacinto Project for a 30-year term that commenced in December 2003.
+As of the date of this AIF, the Company is currently in compliance with all of the milestones under the agreement.
+The generation license held by PENSA allows for generation of 72 MW (net) from the San Jacinto Project for a 30-year term that commenced in December 2003.

 Nicaraguan legislation requires that electrical generation projects obtain an environmental permit from the Ministry of the Environment and Natural Resources (“MARENA”).
 Issuance of the permit requires an Environmental Impact Assessment (“EIA”) demonstrating that the plant’s activities will not cause significant environmental impacts.

 An EIA for the San Jacinto Project (the “San Jacinto Project EIA”) was submitted to MARENA in July 2003.
-The San Jacinto Project EIA covered the range of potential environmental and socio-economic impacts during the San Jacinto Project’s plant construction and operational phases, and evaluates their possible impact.
-It also covered potential risks to the plant from extreme natural events and presents a contingency plan in the event such events occur.
+The San Jacinto Project EIA covered the range of potential environmental and socio-economic impacts during the San Jacinto Project’s plant construction and operational phases, and evaluated their possible impact.
+It also covered potential risks to the plant from extreme natural events and presented a contingency plan in the event such events occur.
 The San Jacinto Project EIA concluded that the main environmental impacts of the project are on air quality and noise, which can easily be mitigated through chimneys, silencers, forestry, sound barriers and the use of personal protection by staff.
-The project was viewed as generating significant positive socio-economic impacts in the form of employment and electricity generation, and also positive environmental impact in the form of mitigating climate change.
-MARENA issued their final environmental permit for the San Jacinto Project on September 18, 2003.
-Subsequently, MARENA issued an environmental permit to PENSA for the expansion of the San Jacinto Project to 72 MW.
-The EIA for the Technological Reconversion Project in San Jacinto Tizate for the generation of 72 MW using Fuji turbines was finalized in November of 2009.
+The project was viewed as generating significant positive socio-economic impact in the form of employment and electricity generation, and also positive environmental impact in the form of mitigating climate change.
+MARENA issued its final environmental permit for the San Jacinto Project on September 18, 2003.
+Subsequently, MARENA issued an environmental permit to PENSA for the expansion of the San Jacinto Project to 72 MW (net).
+The EIA for the Technological Reconversion Project in San Jacinto-Tizate for the generation of 72 MW (net) using Fuji turbines was finalized in November of 2009.

 Accessibility, Climate, Local Resources, Infrastructure and Physiography